 Formalin induced hind paw licking test

-The analgesic activity of the drugs was determined using the formalin test described by Sharma et al 2010.
+The analgesic activity of the drugs was determined using the formalin test as described by Sharma et al 2010.
 50mg of crude ethanol extract of Spilanthes paniculata is triturated by the addition of small amount of suspending agent.
 Normal saline (0.9% NaCl) was slowly added to make the final volume up to 2.5 ml.
 To prepare the standard, indomethacin 10 mg is dissolved into 0.9% normal saline and made the volume up to 10ml.
 For preparing control sample, distilled water is mixed properly in the normal saline to make the volume up to 5 ml.
 The test samples, control (distilled water 10mg/kg) and standard (indomethacin 10mg) are administered orally with the help of a feeding needle at the beginning of the experiment.
 After 30 minutes, 0.05ml of 2.5% formalin (40% formaldehyde) in distilled water is injected into the dorsal surface of the right hind paw of the mice.
 Then the mice are individually placed in transparent cage observation chamber.
 The time spent licking the injected paw is recorded and the data were expressed as total licking time in the early phase (0-5 min) and the late phase (15-30 min) after formalin injection.
-The percent inhibition (%licking activity) is calculated by the following equation.
+The percent inhibition (%licking activity) is calculated by the following equation:

 % inhibition =[((A-B))/A] ×100